What do your school fees say about your strategy?

 Conclusion

-School fees should always reflect value for parents and value for students.
+School fees should always reflect value for parents and students.
 Schools need to consider which fee strategy they adopt and what that is promoting to current and prospective parents.
-While schools with a Premium fee strategy can enjoy the annual cash grab for a period, there are ongoing, and growing, market pressures that continue to challenge their seemingly robust margins.
+While schools with a Premium fee strategy can enjoy the annual cash grab for a period, ongoing and growing market pressures continue to challenge their seemingly robust margins.

 Schools with well-priced fee structures that convey an expected value will continue to prosper.